 - A heater probe may be passed down the side channel of the endoscope to apply a heat source to the bleeding blood vessels, to stop the bleeding.

 - Adrenaline (epinephrine) may be injected around the bleeding point.
-This medication causes closure (constriction) of the bleeding blood vessels.
-This can stop bleeding in this way.
-Again, the side channel of the endoscope is used for this.
+This medication causes closure (constriction) of the bleeding blood vessels thus stopping the bleeding

 Very rarely, the above treatments do not stop the bleeding.
 In this case a procedure known as angiography with embolisation may be used.
-A special dye is injected into the bloodstream and X-rays are taken.
-These X-rays show up the blood vessels (called angiography).
+A special dye is injected into the bloodstream and X-rays are taken which show up the blood vessels (called angiography).
 In this way, doctors can see where the bleeding is coming from.
-A substance is then injected into the bleeding blood vessel either to stop the bleeding, or to cause a plug (clot) so that it is closed off (called embolisation).
+A substance is then injected directly into the bleeding blood vessel either to stop the bleeding or to block it off (this is called embolisation).

-Rarely, surgery is needed to treat Mallory-Weiss syndrome if other treatments have failed to stop the bleeding.
-The tear is sewn up (closed up) by the surgeon.
+Rarely, surgery is needed to treat Mallory-Weiss syndrome by sewing up the tear if other treatments have failed to stop the bleeding

 If the Mallory-Weiss tear has stopped bleeding

 If the tear is found to have stopped bleeding by the time gastroscopy takes place then no specific treatment may be needed.
 The tear should heal by itself.
-The person may be observed in hospital for a period of time so that they can be monitored closely by the doctors and nurses to ensure that bleeding doesn't return (recur).
+The person may be observed in hospital for a period of time so that they can be monitored closely to ensure that bleeding doesn't return (recur).
 Medication to suppress stomach acid may be given to help the tear heal.

 What is the outlook for Mallory-Weiss syndrome?